-Guiding Principles We have been committed to working closely with directly impacted landowners and will continue to do so throughout construction.
+Guiding Principles We continue to work closely with directly impacted landowners and will do so throughout construction.
 Our process is focused on ensuring:

 Property Owner Choice Property owners have the choice between an easement or purchase.

 Independent Valuation Offers are based on site-specific reports from independent third-party appraisers.